Polarbeargo/FCND-Controls-CPP/write_up.md

  - The red vehicle is heavier than usual
  - Edit `AltitudeControl()` to add basic integral control to help with the different-mass vehicle.The code is in `QuadControl.cpp` line [168 to 204](/src/QuadControl.cpp#L168-L204)

-In here suddenly need to tune all parameter all over again after tuning angle rate gains `kpPQR = 50, 50, 10` successful pass scenario 3 & 4
+In here suddenly need to tune all parameter all over again after tuning angle rate gains `kpPQR = 50, 50, 10` successful pass scenario 3 & 4.
+The dimensions of the drone are properly accounted for when converting the thrust and moments to appropriate 4 different desired thrust forces

 [![Youtube Demo:](https://img.youtube.com/vi/7zBqXAWNi4E/0.jpg)](https://www.youtube.com/watch?v=7zBqXAWNi4E)